HdkTkhs/Vmol/README.md

       PARAMETER ( NY = 2 ) !
 NY >= NZ
       PARAMETER ( NZ = 2 )
 ```
-Note that the definition of the subdomains is deeply related to the specification and requirement of the [poisson_solver.f90](https://github.com/shunsakuraba/poisson_solver).
+Note that the definition of the subdomains is directly related to the specification and requirement of the [poisson_solver.f90](https://github.com/shunsakuraba/poisson_solver).
+See also the site of the poisson_solver.

 # Input files
 Running 'Vmol' requires the following input files;